 The GAA has to arrange with other networks to share the resolution task between the GAA and these networks which will operate as partial resolution NGAAs.
+This resolution task is named "enhanced group address resolution".

 A special case is the source resolution.
 It allows an originating network (and only the originating network) which is an NGAA for the GA of a GAP to perform the partial resolution function for its NGA.